mifrej/dashboard-prototype/README.md

 ## Dashboard

 Create a dashboard web application.
-The application should display the sample data using different visual elements (like different chart types, tables).
 The application should:

+* Display the sample data using different visual elements (like different chart types, tables)
-Add/remove rows dynamically on the dashboard Add/remove elements dynamically
+* Add/remove rows dynamically on the dashboard
+* Add/remove elements dynamically

 These elements (charts and tables) can come from a pre-defined list (there is no need to have a lot of different types of these elements, just enough to place a few side by side, even if it means repeating them)

 Use the data file in attachment as the data source.
 This data is energy hourly price (€/MWh) for Germany.

 We would like to understand how you would use ReactJS to create this application:
-How you approach the problem?
+* How you approach the problem?
-How you structure your code?
+* How you structure your code?
-How you use components, state and props?
+* How you use components, state and props?
-How you use component's lifecycle?
+* How you use component's lifecycle?

 You can use  https://github.com/facebook/create-react-app to get it up and running.
 You can use other third party libraries.

 There should not be a big effort put on design, but it should be user friendly.

 Bonus points for the use of tools like webpack and npm or yarn as well as including tests.

 ### Follow up questions